WWE SmackDown vs. Raw 2011

-WWE SmackDown vs. Raw 2011 (also shortened to WWE SvR 2011 or SVR 11) is a professional wrestling video game developed by Yuke's and published by THQ for PlayStation 2 (PS2), PlayStation 3 (PS3), PlayStation Portable (PSP), Xbox 360, and Wii systems.
-It was released on October 26, 2010 in North America, October 28 in Australia, October 29 in Europe, and February 3, 2011 in Japan for the PS3 and Xbox 360 versions.
-A demo version of the game was released in Japan for Xbox 360 in early February 2011.
+WWE SmackDown vs. Raw 2011 is a professional wrestling video game developed by Yuke's and published by THQ for PlayStation 2 (PS2), PlayStation 3 (PS3), PlayStation Portable (PSP), Xbox 360, and Wii systems.
+The game was released worldwide in October 2010, with the PS3 and Xbox 360 versions for Japan in February 2011.

-The game is the twelfth overall installment in the series, the successor to SmackDown vs. Raw 2010, as well as the seventh and last game to be released under the SmackDown vs. Raw name; which is based on the WWE professional wrestling promotion and its Raw and SmackDown brands.
+The game is the twelfth overall installment in the series, the successor to SmackDown vs. Raw 2010, as well as the seventh and last game to be released under the SmackDown vs. Raw name, which is based on the WWE professional wrestling promotion and its Raw and SmackDown brands.

-SmackDown vs. Raw 2011 would be succeeded by WWE '12 in 2011.
+SmackDown vs. Raw 2011 was succeeded by WWE '12 in 2011.

 Gameplay

 One of the main changes in the game is the incorporation of a new physics system that allows objects to be used more realistically, such as objects involved in the Tables, Ladders, and Chairs match.
 Tables now break differently depending on the impact placed upon them.
 Inside and outside the ring, ladders can now be rested onto the ring ropes and be broken in half.
 For the first time since the original WWE SmackDown! vs. Raw game, chairs can be thrown at the player's opponents.

 The Hell in a Cell match was revamped with expanded cell walls, weapons underneath the ring, steel steps near the poles, and the removal of the cell door.
 In addition, new ways to exit the cell were introduced, such as barreling through the cage wall.
 This game was also the last to feature Batista and Shawn Michaels as non-legends or unlockables until the release of later installments of the game.